rainbowdesign/OxygenNotIncluded-Mods/README.md

         - Start a new game if you want to have the scripts running.
         - if you want to change the scripts running in a already existing savegame you can edit the file in savegamestats.
         - For the version 1.05 please check https://forums.kleientertainment.com/forums/topic/100605-exciting-world-mod-105/

-        - Beta testversion is semi stable but still can sontain bugs you usually can use them.
+    - **Important:**
-        - Alphas might not be stable.
+        - ImprovedAnimalsMod is not compatible with other Animal changing mods.

     - The following Content is in the mod (Version 1.6):

     - **Total changes:**